Galena: Occurrence

 Galena is the main ore of lead, used since ancient times, since lead can be smelted from galena in an ordinary wood fire.
 Galena typically is found in hydrothermal veins in association with sphalerite, marcasite, chalcopyrite, cerussite, anglesite, dolomite, calcite, quartz, barite, and fluorite.
 It is also found in association with sphalerite in low-temperature lead-zinc deposits within limestone beds.
 Minor amounts are found in contact metamorphic zones, in pegmatites, and disseminated in sedimentary rock.

-In some deposits the galena contains up to 0.5% silver, a byproduct that far surpasses the main lead ore in revenue.
+In some deposits, the galena contains up to 0.5% silver, a byproduct that far surpasses the main lead ore in revenue.
 In these deposits significant amounts of silver occur as included silver sulfide mineral phases or as limited silver in solid solution within the galena structure.
 These argentiferous galenas have long been an important ore of silver.
 Silver-bearing galena is almost entirely of hydrothermal origin; galena in lead-zinc deposits contains little silver.

 Galena deposits are found worldwide in various environments.
-Noted deposits include those at Freiberg in Saxony; Cornwall, the Mendips in Somerset, Derbyshire, and Cumberland in England; the Madan and Rhodope Mountains in Bulgaria; the Sullivan Mine of British Columbia; Broken Hill and Mount Isa in Australia; and the ancient mines of Sardinia.
+Noted deposits include those at Freiberg in Saxony; Cornwall, the Mendips in Somerset, Derbyshire, and Cumberland in England; the Linares mines in Spain were worked from before the Roman times until the end of the 20th century; the Madan and Rhodope Mountains in Bulgaria; the Sullivan Mine of British Columbia; Broken Hill and Mount Isa in Australia; and the ancient mines of Sardinia.

-In the United States, it occurs most notably as lead-zinc ore in the Mississippi Valley type deposits of the Lead Belt in southeastern Missouri, which is the largest known deposit, and in the Driftless Area of Illinois, Iowa and Wisconsin.
+In the United States, it occurs most notably as lead-zinc ore in the Mississippi Valley type deposits of the Lead Belt in southeastern Missouri, which is the largest known deposit, and in the Driftless Area of Illinois, Iowa and Wisconsin, providing the origin of the name of Galena, Illinois, a historical settlement known for the material.
 Galena also was a major mineral of the zinc-lead mines of the tri-state district around Joplin in southwestern Missouri and the adjoining areas of Kansas and Oklahoma.
 Galena is also an important ore mineral in the silver mining regions of Colorado, Idaho, Utah and Montana.
 Of the latter, the Coeur d'Alene district of northern Idaho was most prominent.

-Australia is world's leading producer of lead as of 2021, most of which is extracted as galena.
+Australia is the world's leading producer of lead as of 2021, most of which is extracted as galena.
 Argentiferous galena was accidentally discovered at Glen Osmond in 1841, and additional deposits were discovered near Broken Hill in 1876 and at Mount Isa in 1923.
 Most galena in Australia is found in hydrothermal deposits emplaced around 1680 million years ago, which have since been heavily metamorphosed.